allamand/aws-cdk-eks-multi-region-workshop/content/10-intro/100-for-whom.en.md

 * who start to learn IaC
 * who plan to use EKS
 * who wants to deploy the best practice that AWS proposes with minimum effort
-* who wants to expand the current EKS workloads into another region
+* who wants to expand the EKS workloads into another region

 This workshop assumes you already know the following:
 * Basic concepts of containers and Kubernetes in general (docker build, docker push, Kubernetes pod, service, context...)